erhan14/power_outage_app/README.md

     - Open the '.env' file and copy the bot token and chat id inside the quotes "".
 Example: TELEGRAM_BOT_TOKEN = "ABC:123"
     - Save changes with Ctrl+S.
     - Go to the top, and create the APK: 'Build' -> 'Build Bundle(s) / APK(s)' -> 'Build APK(s)'
--6 Once the APK is created, save the file on the device that will serve as an alert
+- 6 Once the APK is created, save the file on the device that will serve as an alert.
+- 7 Install the APK on the device.
-    Connect the charger and make sure the device charges.
+- 8 Connect the charger and make sure the device charges.
-- 5 Keep the app running.
+- 9 Keep the app running.